cchome2024/HtmlSummary/README.md

 - Supports: text input, URLs, file uploads, selecting formats, choosing `heuristic` or `llm` engine.
 - After generation, previews the published HTML and shows the public link and a download button.

+### Summary archive service (optional)
+1. Launch the companion Flask service: `python summary_service/app.py` (defaults to `http://127.0.0.1:8050`).
+2. Configure HtmlSummary to talk to it by setting `SUMMARY_SERVICE_BASE_URL` in `.env` (see `.env.example`).
+3. Generate a summary as usual, then click the new “保存摘要�?button in the preview panel to persist the HTML, original input, URLs, and uploaded file names into the archive.
+4. On success, the status area will show the detail link returned by the Flask service; failures will surface inline error messages.

 ### LLM-backed HTML generation

 - JSON API: `POST /generate`